 Day 6:

-Day Trip to Tiger Nest / Overnight at Paro
+Day Trip to Tiger Nest Monastery

 Day 8:

-Take Away The Memories (TATM)
+Take Away The Memories (TATM) 8-Hour Drive

-After early breakfast at the hotel, drive to the airport for a flight to your onward destination.
 Our representative will help you with exit formalities and then bid you farewell.

-Is the Flight Cost included in the Bhutan trip cost from India?
+Is the flight cost included in the Bhutan trip cost from India?

-No Flight Cost is not included in Bhutan Trip from India
+No, flight cost is not included in Bhutan Trip from India

 Is the Bhutan trip cost from Mumbai?